-Apple now requires organizations to verify ownership of any domains used to create Managed Apple IDs.
-This is accomplished by adding a specific TXT record to your DNS provider.
+Apple requires organizations to verify ownership of domains used to create Managed Apple IDs.
+Here's how to do it.

-Before this new requirement, anyone could add a domain to their Apple Business Manager account and create Managed Apple IDs using this domain — even if they didn’t own it.
-This could occasionally lead to ownership conflicts and security concerns.
-However, now that Apple is requiring everyone to verify their Managed Apple ID domain names, you can rest assured that your organization is the only one that can modify DNS records for your domain.
+Before this new requirement, anyone could add a domain to their Apple Business Manager account and create Managed Apple IDs using this domain—even if they didn’t own it.
+This could lead to ownership conflicts and security concerns.
+However, now that Apple requires everyone to verify their Managed Apple ID domain names, you can be sure that your organization is the only one that can modify the DNS records for its domains.

 - What if more than one organization is using the domain?
-If your Managed Apple ID domain name is used by multiple organizations, this shouldn’t present any ownership conflicts — each organization can independently verify the domain.
-However, only one organization can federate the domain.
-In this case, Apple says other organizations will have to move and rename their Managed Apple IDs to another verified domain.
+If your Managed Apple ID domain name is used by multiple organizations, this shouldn’t present any ownership conflicts; each organization can independently verify the domain.
+However, only one organization can federate that domain.
+In this case, Apple says other organizations will have to move their Managed Apple IDs to another verified domain.
 Otherwise, they may receive error messages such as, “Managed Apple ID ending with this domain name is not allowed”.

 - How soon do I have to verify the domain?
-According to Apple, you need verify your Managed Apple ID domain name within 14 calendar days of clicking the “Verify” button in Apple Business Manager.
+According to Apple, you need to verify your Managed Apple ID domain name within 14 calendar days of clicking the Verify button in Apple Business Manager.

 - Why did I get an email asking me to verify ownership of my domain?
 According to Apple’s support documentation, if you get an email asking you to verify your domain, then another organization has claimed a domain that’s currently used by your Managed Apple IDs.
 You’ll have to verify your ownership of the domain within 14 days of receiving this email.

 - What if I can’t or don’t want to verify the domain?
-In this case, Apple advises that you move the Managed Apple IDs that you aren’t verifying over to a reserved domain or a different verified domain — otherwise, you may receive error messages such as, “Managed Apple ID ending with this domain name is not allowed”.
-By reserved domain, Apple is referring to the default domain that shows up under Accounts.
-It’s the name of the domain that your organization enrolled in Apple Business Manager, plus a number.
-For instance, “Kandji1.appleid.com”.
+In this case, Apple advises you to move the Managed Apple IDs that you aren’t verifying over to a reserved domain or a different verified domain; otherwise, you may receive error messages such as, “Managed Apple ID ending with this domain name is not allowed”.
+By "reserved domain," Apple is referring to the default domain that shows up under Accounts.
+It’s the name of the domain that your organization enrolled in Apple Business Manager plus a number: Kandji1.appleid.com, for example.

 How to Verify Domains Associated with Your Apple Business Manager account.